springfall2008/batpred/README.md

 ## Octopus energy card

-Using HACS add this custom repository and install this version instead of the standard octopus-energy-rates-card:
+Using HACS add this custom repository and install this version instead of the standard octopus-energy-rates-card.
+Make sure you remove the standard octopus-energy-rates-card first as this is a fork repository with the same name.
+Install the new one from the custom repository list in HACS.

 * https://github.com/springfall2008/octopus-energy-rates-card